IBM Cloud Docs

 Red Hat OpenShift on IBM Cloud on VPC cluster architecture with the private cloud service endpoint only

-Figure 1.
 Red Hat OpenShift on VPC cluster architecture with the private cloud service endpoint only

-VPC version 4 master and worker node components
+VPC master and worker node components

 Master

 Master components, including the API server and etcd, have three replicas and are spread across zones for even higher availability.
-Masters include the same components as described in the Classic cluster architecture for version 4 clusters.
+Masters include the same components as described in the Classic cluster architecture for clusters.
 The master and all the master components are dedicated only to you, and are not shared with other IBM customers.

 Worker node

 With Red Hat OpenShift on IBM Cloud, the virtual machines that your cluster manages are instances that are called worker nodes.
 These worker nodes virtual machines and all the worker node components are dedicated to you only and are not shared with other IBM customers.
 However, the underlying hardware is shared with other IBM customers.
-For more information, see Virtual machines.
 You manage the worker nodes through the automation tools that are provided by Red Hat OpenShift on IBM Cloud, such as the API, CLI, or console.
 Unlike classic clusters, you don't see VPC compute worker nodes in your infrastructure portal or separate infrastructure bill, but instead manage all maintenance and billing activity for the worker nodes from Red Hat OpenShift on IBM Cloud.

 When you run oc get nodes, you might notice that the ROLES of your worker nodes are marked as both master,worker.
 These nodes are worker nodes in IBM Cloud, and don't include the master components that are managed by IBM.
 Instead, these nodes are marked as master because they run OpenShift Container Platform components that are required to set up and manage default resources within the cluster, such as the OperatorHub and internal registry.